Ben52/example1/README.md

-This is a test repository that contains PHP practice programs.
+This is a test repository that contains PHP practice programs and examples.